PawDaw/The_note_Website_AngularJS/README.md

 A simple Website with the Login page.
 The system cooperates with MySQL databases.

 Back end:

-1. The database that will store notes and users.
+* The database that will store notes and users.
-2. The website that allows visitors to register or log in.
+* The website that allows visitors to register or log in.
 If they are logged in, display a form and display the notes per particular user.
-3. The note is loaded with a little delay asynchronously.
+* The note is loaded with a little delay asynchronously.

-In this test assignment I used:
+In this assignment I used:

 ```
 * MySQL